Knox and Kane Railroad: Final years

-In the spring of 2006, the K&K ceased both freight and tourist service.
+The KKRR officially ceased tourist operations in October 2004 and freight operations followed suit by 2006.
 One reason was that freight shipments over the line had declined seriously over the years.
 An additional reason the line was abandoned as a tourist operation was that the main attraction of the ride was a trip over the Kinzua Bridge.
-The viaduct collapsed during a tornado in 2003.
-When the State of Pennsylvania, which owns the viaduct, could not afford to repair it, the railroad lost its major tourist draw.
+When the Commonwealth of Pennsylvania, which owns the viaduct, could not afford to repair it, the railroad lost its major tourist draw.

 In another devastating blow, on early Sunday March 16, 2008 the locomotives used to carry sightseers across the Kinzua Bridge were severely damaged by a fire set by arsonists.
 The fire, which burned the Biddle Street building used to house the trains in Kane, Pennsylvania caused $1 million in damage.
 This further dampened the dream of reopening the railroad.

 End of the line

-On October 10 and 11, 2008, the K&K's rolling stock was auctioned off as part of a liquidation sale.
+On October 10 and 11, 2008, the KKRR's rolling stock was auctioned off as part of a liquidation sale.
 The Kovalchick Corporation (which also owned the East Broad Top Railroad) bought the property.
 According to an article published in the Bradford Era newspaper immediately following the auction, the Kovalchicks reportedly had "little interest in resuming tourist rides along the rails."

 In the spring of 2010, Kovalchick removed the rail crossings between Clarion and McKean counties.
 The section between the Bridge State Park and Center St. and Peterson St. (Mount Jewett) is now the Knox Kane Rail Trail.